The following Public Law practice note provides comprehensive and up to date legal information covering:

 For background reading on public procurement generally, the relevant financial thresholds and what a ‘contracting authority’ is, see Practice Note: Introduction to public contracts procurement.

 The UK public procurement regime derives from EU public procurement laws, and is therefore impacted by the UK’s withdrawal from the EU.
 For general updates on the process and preparations for Brexit, see Practice Note: Brexit timeline.
-For further reading on the impact of Brexit on public procurement, see Practice Note: Brexit—the implications for public procurement.
+For further reading on the impact

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.